jonasacres/easysafe-doc/README.md

 | version        | 13                     |

 ## Basic constants
+The following constants will be referred to by name throughout the document:

 | Constant name    | Value | Unit | Description
 |------------------|-------|------|----|
 | HASH_LEN         | 64              | bytes | Output length of Hash() function